Doron-Az/SonicTheHedgehog-GameProject/README.md

 2. Open the "SonicTheHedgehog-GameProject" folder with visual studio.
 3. Run the "main.cpp" file.

-Alternatively, you can play the game online by visiting the [GitHub Pages website](https://doron-az.github.io/SonicTheHedgehog-GameProject/).

 ## Controls

 To play Sonic The Hedgehog Game Project, use the following controls: